julius-speech/julius/julius/VAD.md

 ![Block diagram of VAD modules](doc-image/vad-module.png)

+All VAD detector is disabled by default for buffered processing.
+For stream processing, the level and zero cross threshold detector is enabled by default.
+Other detectors should be set up and enabled by options.

 ## Level and zero cross threshold detector

 A basic VAD module based on signal level and zero-cross threshold.
 Audio signal